SuhasBRao/Python-Programs/README.md

 # Python-Programs
-This repo contains solutions for some common Python challenges.
-Python challenges can be found here
+This repository contians python files that I practised with.
+This has solutions to few python challenges in the below listed websites.

 Python Challenges - https://pythonprinciples.com/challenges/.
 CheckIO - https://checkio.org/.

-The solutions are in .ipynb form(jupyter notebooks) and .py